 Once you have started to create a strong foundation, the second action of an effective servant-leader is to empower and enable others.

 It can be scary to give up control, to trust others to figure things out and to follow through on achieving results.
 Yet it is absolutely essential for the growth and success of others.
 Tapping into the collective intelligence is also what leads to the most creative and effective solutions to complex problems.
-In this post, we will explore how to create an environment for effective self-organization and tap into what motivates people.
+In this post, we will explore how to create an environment for effective self-management (i.e. self-organization) and tap into what motivates people.
 Then you will be ready to navigate the choices of a servant-leader to empower and enable.

-Effective Self-Organization: Create the Environment
+Effective Self-Management: Create the Environment

-Effective self-organization requires three things:
+Effective self-management requires three things:

 - Shared goals